- 6 ounces bay scallops

 - 3 tablespoons white wine or chicken broth

 - 1/4 teaspoon dried minced onion

 - In a small skillet, combine the scallops, wine, butter and onion.
 Bring to a boil.
 Reduce heat; cover and simmer for 1-2 minutes or until scallops are firm and opaque.
 Using a slotted spoon, remove scallops and keep warm.

-- Bring poaching liquid to a boil; cook until liquid is reduced to about 2 tablespoons, about 3 minutes.
+- Bring liquid in pan to a boil; cook until liquid is reduced to about 2 tablespoons, about 3 minutes.
 Stir in flour until smooth; gradually add cream.
 Bring to a boil; cook and stir for 1 minute or until thickened.
 Remove from the heat.
 Stir in cheese until melted.
 Return scallops to skillet.
 Pour into a greased 6-oz. ramekin or custard cup.

 - In a small bowl, combine bread crumbs and butter; sprinkle over top.
 Sprinkle with paprika.
 Bake, uncovered, at 400° for 4-5 minutes or until golden brown.
 Yield: 1 serving.

 Full-Bodied White Wine

 Enjoy this recipe with a full-bodied white wine such as Chardonnay or Viognier.